giordanon/github-capstoneproject/README.md

 ## Output

-There are 4 output feature class generated after running this tool:
+There are 4 output feature class generated after running the tool:

 1. Feature class containing the selected country boundaries (e.g.: 'Argentina_Boundaries').
 2. Feature class containing the climate zones that cover the desired percentage of the crop planted area (e.g.: 'Argentina_Wheat_Area_Climate_Zones').